Heart Healthy Eating

 One last thing… If we are going to eat heart healthy, we have to shop heart healthy!

 How about flipping the script and using the positive concept of getting as many healthy foods into your daily diet by getting as many healthy foods into your shopping bag as you can?
-Here is a list of heart healthy foods- to print out and use to set goals for positive shopping.
-Check out my PREMIUM HANDOUTS AND RESOURCES PAGE for a handout you can put on your fridge for keeping track of weekly positive eating, as well as many other healthy living handouts!
+Here is a list of a variety of general consensus heart healthy foods – to print out and use to set goals for positive shopping.
+Save and print out this form- you can put on your fridge for keeping track of weekly positive eating for improved followthrough!

-If you like this FREEBIE checklist, check out the 10 page senior care checklist packet on Creative Home Therapy at Etsy.com.
+If you like this FREEBIE checklist, check out this 10 page Senior Care Printable Health Packet on ETSY:

 You may also like: